elderguardian/strawberry-io/README.md

 function fetchData();

 /**
- * Fetches data from parameter name, can be filtered
+ * Fetches data from parameter name, can be filtered and throws exception on fail *
- *
  * @param array     $paramName      name or parameter
  * @param int       $filter         filter to use, defaults to null